Luke Chambers: 2019–2021: Final seasons and departure

 He scored his first goal of the 2019–20 season on 17 August, netting a 94th-minute equaliser in a 2–2 draw with Peterborough United at the London Road Stadium.
 He became the first Ipswich player since 1957 to have scored goals in both the second and third tiers of English football for the club.
 Ipswich finished 11th in League One, despite being tipped as promotion contenders.

-He scored in the opening game of the 2020–21 season, scoring a header in a 3–0 win over Bristol Rovers in a EFL Cup match at Portman Road.
+He scored in the opening game of the 2020–21 season, scoring a header in a 3–0 win over Bristol Rovers in an EFL Cup match at Portman Road.
 On 20 October 2020, Chambers moved into the top 10 league appearance makers of all time for Ipswich Town, making his 344th appearance for the club away at Doncaster Rovers and moving into joint 10th place in the list alongside Jimmy Leadbetter, before becoming the 10th highest appearance maker outright in the following game away to Lincoln City on 24 October.
-On 6 March, Chambers scored on his 386th appearance for Ipswich in a match against Gillingham, moving him outright into the top 10 all time appearance makers for Ipswich Town.
+On 6 March, Chambers scored on his 386th appearance for Ipswich in a match against Gillingham, moving him outright into the top 10 all-time appearance makers for Ipswich Town.

 On 10 May 2021, Ipswich announced that Chambers would be leaving the club after nine years at Portman Road.
 His 396th and final appearance came the previous day, where he captained the side to a 3–1 victory against Fleetwood Town.

-Colchester United
+Colchester United and retirement

 On 20 June 2021, Chambers joined fellow East Anglian club Colchester United on a free transfer, reuniting him with former teammates Cole Skuse, Tommy Smith and Dean Gerken.
 He signed a two-year deal with the club.
 He made his Colchester debut on 7 August 2021 in a 0–0 draw away at Carlisle United.

 On 4 February 2023, Chambers made his 779th league appearance, moving him into the top ten for the most appearances in English league football.
+On 12 May 2023, Colchester confirmed that Chambers would be released upon the expiration of his contract, having made 96 appearances for the club in all competitions during his two year spell.

+On 3 August 2023, Chambers announced his retirement from football at the age of 37.

+Chambers was awarded the Sir Tom Finney Award at the 2024 EFL Awards, recognising players who made an outstanding contribution to football and the league.